otrv4/otrv4/modes/otrv4-interactive-only-mode.md

 - "Public keys, Shared Prekeys and Fingerprints": an OTRv4's public shared prekey will never be created.
-- "Creating a User Profile": the "Public Shared Prekey" field is not allowed for this mode: there is no Public Shared Prekey generation or verification.
+- "Creating a User Profile": the `Public Shared Prekey` field is not allowed for this mode: there is no Public Shared Prekey generation or verification.
   When validating the user profile, this field must not be verified.